 BOTOX is one of the most in-demand beauty treatments in modern medicine for its ability to reduce unwanted forehead wrinkles, crows’ feet, neck bands, and general wrinkles.
-BOTOX is a purified protein that blocks nerve impulses to contract muscles, leaving your skin smooth and wrinkle-free.
+Botox Cosmetic is indicated for treatment of upper facial

 Another treatment that can help with wrinkles is called Dysport, an injectable treatment made from botulinum toxin type A, the same neurotoxin from which the BOTOX Cosmetic is made.
 It differs from BOTOX by having fewer protein molecules than BOTOX, which means it distributes a little more product and therefore, may take effect more quickly.